 A quick search on the internet provides a variety of DIY solutions for cable management solutions.
 We could spend a day exploring options, but we’ll limit examples to four.

-To use binder clips as a cable organizer, thread the wire through the wire portion of the clip and attach the binder clip to a table.
+To use binder clips as a wire organizer, thread the wire through the wire part of the clip and attach the binder clip to a table.
 (Refer to the lower right part of the above image.)
 A shoebox corrals wires and cables with a little creativity.
 On two sides of a shoe box, cut two holes.
-Feed a cable through both holes and collect the excess cable inside the box and close the lid.
+Feed the wire through both holes and collect the excess cable inside the box and close the lid.

 Attaching a wire basket or shelf on the underside of your desks is another method of cable management.
 Collect the extra wires and let them sit inside the basket.